-The Company believes the performance review process adopted using these measures ensures a strong alignment between Board and executive performance and that of the underlying performance of the Company for a Company of this type.
+The Company believes the performance review process adopted using these measures a strong alignment between Board and executive performance and that of the underlying performance of the Company for a Company of this type.

 As a junior exploration company other key performance criteria for the Directors and executives relate to their ability to bring ideas, business skills, experience, appropriate networks, capital raising initiatives, promotional strategies, expenditure plans and pursue exploration programs through selection of appropriate technical specialists whilst exercising prudent judgement that can create significant shareholder value.
-This must all be conducted within modest financial resources, so efficiency and effectiveness are key performance measures by which the Executives and Directors need to be assessed.
+This must all be conducted within modest financial resources, so efficiency and effectiveness are key performance measures by which the executives and Directors need to be assessed.
 The capacity for multi-skilling is a key criterion.

 Key objectives are set by the Board for the Executive Chairman of the Company, and the Board refers to these guidelines and modifies the content according to the specific needs of the Company and its strategies going forward.
-The Executive Chairman currently has no employment contract with the Company and has remained on the same remuneration basis for the last 3 years.
+The Executive Chairman was reviewed and his remuneration was increased from his previous base, set 4 years ago.